 You don't need us to tell you that buying reviews is not a good idea.
 The thing is, customer feedback is meant to be reliable and trustworthy, and that means it needs to be genuine.

 Purchased reviews can get companies in quite a lot of trouble, and although they say 'all press is good press' when it comes to getting caught out for having fake reviews, your reputation can be seriously damaged.

 3. Don't write fake reviews

 Reviews don't have to be written by a bot in order to be fake.

 Asking your staff to review you, leaving yourself reviews or asking your Facebook friends to 'leave you a cheeky 5*s' are all no-nos if you want long-term success online.
 Restaurants are particular culprits of this, but businesses in other industries have done their fair share of review manipulation too.

 Customers are not stupid and as online reviews become increasingly popular, it's getting more difficult to cheat the system.
 Fake reviews are easy to spot, and can seriously backfire.
 Play by the rules, be proactive and those genuine reviews will come in no time.

 Collecting more reviews doesn't have to be hard, really.
 Engage with past and existing customers, be proactive, play fair, and your review collection rate will be through the roof!

 Still got questions about getting more online reviews for your business?
-Give one our friendly team a call, or head over to our website to jump on live chat with one of our advisors - they'll be able to help you with anything you want to know.
+Head over to our website or jump on live chat with one of our advisors.